The Jet Age: Air War in Vietnam

 Vietnamese Aces

 As the United States sought to shore up the government of South Vietnam against its Communist foes in the early 1960's, its first moves were slightly indirect: advisors, Special Forces, and local air support.
 After the widely-publicized Tonkin Gulf Incident in August, 1964, President Johnson stepped up the American effort.
-Navy strike aircraft hit targets in North Vietnam, American ground forces landed in March, 1965, and almost without realizing it, the United States military was committed again to another land war in Asia.
+Navy strike aircraft hit targets in North Vietnam, American ground forces landed in March, 1965, and almost without realizing it, the United States military was committed to the War in Vietnam, another land war in Asia.
+For eight years, United States airplanes bombed North Vietnam, fought aerial battles with North Vietnamese MiGs, and dodged flak.

 In Country: Air Support, Rescue, and FAC's